asadComputerScience/ECommerceProductCatalog/README.md

 ## Database Setup

 1.  **Navigate to the project directory** and locate the SQL script file containing the database setup scripts.
+This folder may also contain stored procedure scripts.

 2.  **Run the script** to create the necessary tables:
    As there are currently no user interface screens for adding new categories or products.
 Please use the provided SQL `INSERT` queries to manage the initial data.